antonisierakowski/brainhub-form-backend/readme.md

 This repo hosts backend for brainhub-form recruitment task.
+[For the frontend part, visit this link.](https://github.com/antonisierakowski/brainhub-form-frontend)
 In order to run, you need to have `node`, `yarn` and `postgresql` installed on your machine.
 In project root run
 ```$xslt
 cp .env.dist .env